A day-by-day look at the Thailand cave ordeal

 June 24: Search and rescue teams comprising local authorities, police and rescue workers find soccer shoes and backpacks left behind by the boys near the cave entrance.

-June 25: As the search expands, handprints and footprints thought to belong to the boys are found farther from the cave entrance.
+June 25: Thai navy SEALs join the search effort.
+As the search expands, handprints and footprints thought to belong to the boys are found farther from the cave entrance.
 Parents holding a vigil outside begin prayer sessions.

-June 26: About a dozen Thai navy SEALs and others searchers penetrate the cave, but Interior Minister Anupong Paojinda tells reporters they are seriously handicapped by muddy water that has filled some chambers of the large cave to their ceilings.
+June 26: As the searchers penetrate the cave, Interior Minister Anupong Paojinda tells reporters they are seriously handicapped by muddy water that has filled some chambers of the large cave to their ceilings.

 June 27: More heavy rainfall stymies search efforts, flooding underground passages faster than water can be pumped out.
 A U.S. military team and British cave experts, along with several other private teams of foreign cavers, join the operation.